-The utility monitor.sh is provided to perform automatic log management and archiving services.
-The syntax is
+The utility monitor. sh is provided to perform automatic log management and archiving services.
+The syntax, is:

-'''

 monitor.sh <name of log>

-'''

-When this utility is enabled to monitor a specific log, it will allow the log to grow to a size of 1MB (default) and then will compress the log using gzip, placing the compressed logfile with a time stamped name in the ACSSS/log/log\archives subdirectory.
-This operation will continue as long as tracing stays enabled.
+When this utility is enabled to monitor a specific log, it will allow the log to grow to a size of 1MB (default) and then will compress the log using gzip, placing the compressed logfile with a time stamped name in the ACSSS/log/log_archives subdirectory.
+This operation will continue if tracing stays enabled.